laizezhong/PakePlus/docs/guide/token.md

       ![](../static/imgs/token7.png)
     - Click `Generate token` at the bottom to obtain your token:
       ![](../static/imgs/token8.png)
-    - Copy the token into PakePlus to start using it:
+    - Copy the token into PackPlus to start using it:
       ![](../static/imgs/token9.png)

 9. **Test the Token**
-   Open PakePlus, click the settings button in the top-right corner, paste the token obtained in Step 7 or 8, and click "Test."
+   Open PackPlus, click the settings button in the top-right corner, paste the token obtained in Step 7 or 8, and click "Test."
 If it shows "Token is valid," you're all set!
    ![](../static/imgs/token13.png)

 ## Important Notes